bimobject/bim-live-workshop/README.md

 # BIM Live API Workshop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
+This project is built with Angular and NodeJS.

 ## Introduction